Skip to content

 06 · Audit the mapping yourself

-The mapping is open metadata, not a closed spec.
+The mapping is open metadata, not a closed spec you can only read.
 Every rule's RMF mapping is publicly readable as YAML on GitHub — fork it, challenge it, open a PR to refine strength or context.
+A mapping that can't be refuted isn't a standard.

-100% NIST AI RMF coverage — not a marketing claim.
+NIST AI RMF defines what to manage; ATR gives every function a layer of detection you can verify beneath it — not a marketing claim.
 Downloadable, auditable YAML metadata, MIT-licensed forever.